Holistic Therapy and Alternative Medicine Techniques

 Holistic therapy is a form of treatment that focuses on recovery in a comprehensive way.
-Holistic therapy abides by these same principles.
 A holistic approach to therapy delves into the complex nature of conditions such as addiction, depression, and anxiety, using a variety of approaches that focus on both the mind and body.3

-Many people who have felt like traditional medicine has failed them have turned to holistic medicine in hopes that their practitioners will understand the complex nature of their illness, dig deeper into the source(s) of the issue, and focus their treatment on the whole person, not just the obvious symptoms.4
+Many people turn to holistic medicine in hopes that their practitioners will understand the complex nature of their illness, dig deeper into the source(s) of the issue, and focus their treatment on the whole person, not just the obvious symptoms.4

 For example, someone with chronic pain might come to a holistic therapist to explore possible psychological sources of their suffering.
 Stress and anxiety can contribute to chronic pain, and if an emotional issue or past trauma is the source of that stress, dealing with it could alleviate chronic pain to a certain extent.5